-The University of Wisconsin-Eau Claire's geological engineering dual bachelor's degree combines the benefits of a traditional geology degree with those of a formal engineering education.
+The University of Wisconsin-Eau Claire's geology and geological engineering dual bachelor's degree combines the benefits of a traditional geology degree with those of a formal engineering education.
 Graduates of the program receive a bachelor's degree in geology from UW-Eau Claire in conjunction with a bachelor’s degree in geoengineering from the University of Minnesota.

 Most students are able to complete both degrees in under six years, with many Blugolds spending approximately three to four years at UW-Eau Claire and approximately one to two years at the University of Minnesota.
 The growing program is designed to prepare you for a career in geological engineering.